4lex4/scantailor-advanced/README.md

     2. Added check to reject invalid cut settings in manual mode.
     3. UI: Added cutters interaction between each other.
 They can't more intersect each other, which created a wrong page layout configuration before.

-  * Optimized memory usage on the output stage.

   * Reworking on [multi column thumbnails view](#multi-column-thumbnails-view-reworked) feature from ver.
 Enhanced.
     Now thumbnails are shown evenly.